open-mmlab/mmtracking/docs/en/dataset.md

 There are 60 video directories of VOT2018 dataset in `data/vot2018/data`, and the `color` folder under each video directory contains all images of the video.

-There are only 1 JSON files in `data/vot2018/annotations` if using the offline coco-format annotation:
+There are only 1 JSON files in `data/vot2018/annotations`:

 `vot2018.json`:  JSON file containing the annotations information of the VOT2018 dataset.

-There are only 1 TEXT files in `data/vot2018/annotations` if using the online annotation parsing:
+There are only 1 TEXT files in `data/vot2018/annotations`:

 `vot2018_infos.txt`:  TEXT file containing the information of the VOT2018 dataset.